-Additionally, the Dean of Students maintains a daily crime log that is available for review.
+Additionally, the Student Services Executive Dean maintains a daily crime log that is available for review.

-Campus security authorities are directed to formally report to the Dean of Students specified criminal incidents that are reported to them or that have occurred at, or in association with, officially sanctioned events and/or activities.
+Campus security authorities are directed to formally report to the Student Services Executive Dean specified criminal incidents that are reported to them or that have occurred at, or in association with, officially sanctioned events and/or activities.
 A "Campus Security Authority" (CSA) is defined as an "official of the institution who has significant responsibility for student and campus activities."
 Examples of persons who meet the definition of a CSA include (but are not limited to):

 - President

-- Dean of Students
+- Student Services Executive Dean

 - Athletic Director

 - Team coach

 - Faculty advisors to a student group

 - Residence Life Staff

 - Title IX Coordinator

 - Contracted campus security officers